clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/shift-sequences.md

 This use case applies, for example, when you need to plan early and late shifts for different groups of people.
 Or if you have a team member who cannot start working before 11 AM on Mondays, although they are available earlier all other days of the week.

-You can learn more about whether this use case applies to you and how to configure shift sequences accordingly in our Academy training video below:
+You can learn more about whether this use case applies to you and how to configure shift sequences accordingly in our training video below:

 <div class="inline-video-container">
   <video class="inline-video-player-v" controls>